Eden Brolin

-Eden Brolin (born November 30, 1994) is an American actress, best known for her role as Charlie Singer in the Beyond television series and as Mia in Yellowstone.
+Eden Brolin (born November 30, 1994) is an American actress, singer, and musician.
+She is best known for her role as Charlie Singer in the Beyond television series and as Mia in Yellowstone.
 She is the daughter of actor Josh Brolin and Alice Adair.

 Career

 Brolin's first starring role was in the Richard Linklater-produced indie feature I Dream Too Much.
 Other credits include Code Black and Manson's Lost Girls.

 Brolin stars as the mysterious Charlie Singer in the supernatural drama Beyond on the Freeform TV channel.
 After a well-reviewed performance in season one, she was quickly promoted to a series regular by the network.

 Brolin also stars as Mia opposite Kevin Costner in the western drama Yellowstone, where she plays a barrel racer at the rodeo who becomes friendly with the bunkhouse guys.

 She starred as Ophelia in a 2019 stage production of Hamlet.

 In 2020, Brolin starred opposite Liam Hemsworth and Vince Vaughn in the Lionsgate theatrical feature Arkansas.